-We learn from Tim Lucas that the second musical version was initiated in the 1970s and didn’t really show up anywhere until the 1980s, on cable TV where I caught up with it.
+We learn from Tim Lucas that the second musical version was initiated in the 1970s and didn’t really show up anywhere until 1980s cable TV where I caught up with it.
 It has the same title but is ‘produced’ by another entity.
 The screenwriters’ credits are retained but editor Grant Whytock’s name is missing.
 Added credits describe the musical-ization of the film as a ‘process’ by Edwin Picker and Moose Charlap, with the original score credited to Charlap and Sandy Stewart.
 A new voice track has been added with songs dubbed in where dialogue was spoken before, a bizarre mission if there ever was one.
 The old score is now called ‘underscore’ and the new songs dominate.
 The title sequence uses Kindergarten-like drawings behind an insipid storybook song that assures little kids that everything will be okay.

 The KL Studio Classics Special Edition Blu-ray of Jack the Giant Killer is a definite keeper for the stop-motion animation faithful.
 Fans will like seeing the bigger, brighter HD image; most of the movie looks fine.
 The sharpness in some effects scenes is almost intimidating, even the green sea serpent’s Gumby-like Plasticene skin.
-Sawtell and Shefter’s soundtrack music mostly provides good stings and boiling-kettle busy-ness to accompany the constant barrage of transformations, magic spells and animated pixie dust, not to mention the surfeit of violent action.
+Sawtell and Shefter’s soundtrack music provides good stings and boiling-kettle busy-ness to accompany the constant barrage of transformations, magic spells and animated pixie dust, not to mention the surfeit of violent action.

 But the presentation is a visual shambles whenever the effects scenes arrive.
 (Theory, now:) Perhaps the film stock for the effects faded unevenly, creating a nightmare for the colorists, especially if no vaulted Technicolor print was available for reference.
 Scenes are a patchwork of mismatches as colors turn radically warm or cool across cuts.
-The color design is on the garish side anyway, but sometimes we can’t tell if color effects are intentional — the entire shipboard ‘banshee’ scene surely once carried a color wash added by Technicolor, probably purple.
+The color design is on the garish side, and we sometimes we can’t tell if color effects are intentional — the entire shipboard ‘banshee’ scene surely once carried a color wash added by Technicolor, probably purple.
 Much of the duped optical footage has issues of one kind or another.
 The color and density of the flying dragon fluctuate wildly.
 The musical version looks about the same.
 It’s likely yet another generation or two down from the original negative.

 I do NOT blame Kino for this, as it looks as if a thousand hours of research and work with expensive tools would be required to do a better job.
-In a perfect world, all movies with screwy restoration problems would be given the deluxe treatment afforded Singin’ in the Rain and Blade Runner.
+In a perfect world all movies with screwy restoration problems would be given the deluxe treatment afforded Singin’ in the Rain and Blade Runner.
 My favorites first, naturally.

 Kino offers a stack of adventure & swashbuckling trailers (including Jack) and, on the original non-singing cut of the film, a new commentary by Tim Lucas.
 He remembers the picture fondly and rightly cuts it some slack for being a juvenile kiddie show.
 It’s even less adult than 7th Voyage of Sinbad, which of course wasn’t written by Eugene O’Neil either.
 Lucas’s opening remarks about the variety of fun, imaginative matinee fare available to us kids in the early ’60s gets the commentary off to an excellent start.

 The rest of Tim’s commentary is just as good.
-He has researched some knowledgeable experts on the effects story for Jack and his descriptions sound accurate, right down to the depressing business/political decisions on how the effects would be done and who would do them.
-Most importantly, Tim offers plenty of info I didn’t know, even about the fairy tale story source.
+He has researched knowledgeable experts on the effects story for Jack and his descriptions sound accurate right down to the depressing business/political decisions on how the effects would be done and who would do them.
+Tim also offers plenty of info I didn’t know, even about the fairy tale story source.
 The monster I refer to as a flying dragon is more accurately a Griffin.
-Thanks to Tim I suddenly realized that the ‘Viking’ Barry Kelley was the same Barry Kelley with a great role in The Asphalt Jungle.
+Thanks to Tim I suddenly realized that the ‘Viking’ Barry Kelley is the same Barry Kelley with a great role in The Asphalt Jungle.
 Even better, Tim clears up the story behind the musical version.
 There never was a lawsuit by Schneer and Harryhausen, who of course would ask Nathan Juran to work with them again just a few years later.

-Listening to Tim I became more appreciative of what the film achieves, rather than focusing on its drawbacks.
+Listening to Tim I became more appreciative of what the film achieves rather than focusing on its drawbacks.
 In the spirit of the story he also comes up with his own Leprechaun- rhyming critical remarks, which add to the fun.
 I almost feel that Tim was laying a trap for me personally when he suggests that Princess was given the name ‘Elaine’ because health celebrity Jack ‘La Lanne’ was popular on TV at the time.
 Maybe Tim wanted to find out if I really listen to his tracks?
 (Smiley emoji goes here.)